-Important Dates and Timelines Important information July 31, 2019 FPPC Semi-annual Due - Deadline to submit semi-annual campaign disclosure statement.
-The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed through December 31, 2018.
-May 6 - May 31, 2019 Candidate Filing Period - Candidates may request and file candidate filing documents in order to run for office.
-May 31, 2019 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices which do not have an extension period.
-June 1 - June 5, 2019 Candidate Filing Extension Period - If an incumbent fails to file candidate filing documents by May 31, 2019, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
-June 1- June 10, 2019 Public Examination Period - Candidate statements are available for public examination.
+Important Dates and Timelines Important information September 12 - November 6, 2019 Petition In-Lieu Period - Candidates may circulate Petition In-Lieu of Filing Fee to obtain signatures that may lower the cost of the non-refundable filing fee.
+September 27 - December 6, 2019 County Central Committee/Council Nomination Period - Candidates may request and file candidate filing documents in order to run for these offices.
+October 28 - November 6, 2019 Declaration of Intention - Candidates intending to run for judicial offices must file a Declaration of Intention .
+November 7, 2019 - November 12, 2019 Declaration of Intention Extension Period - If an eligible incumbent for a judicial office fails to file a Declaration of Intention by November 6, 2019, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
+November 12 - December 6, 2019 Candidate Filing Period - Candidates may request and file candidate filing documents in order to run for various offices.
+December 6, 2019 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices which do not have an extension period.
+December 7 - December 11, 2019 Candidate Filing Extension Period - If an eligible incumbent fails to file candidate filing documents by December 6, 2019, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
+December 7 - December 16, 2019 Public Examination Period - Candidate statements are available for public examination.
 During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-June 6, 2019 Random Alphabet Drawing - The Secretary of State conducts a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
-June 6 - June 15, 2019 Public Examination Period for Offices with Candidate Filing Extension - Candidate statements are available for public examination at the Registrar of Voters.
-During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-July 1 - August 13, 2019 Write-in Candidate Filing Period - Write-in candidates may request and file candidate documents to become a qualified write-in candidate on the ballot.
-July 18, 2019 1st Pre-election Statement Due election campaign disclosure statement.
-Candidates must file the election campaign disclosure statement.
-July 29, 2019 Voter Information Guides & Mail Ballots - Voter Inform Guides and Mail Ballots are delivered to U.S Post Office August 12, 2019 Voter Registration Deadline - Deadline to register to be eligible to vote in this election.
-August 15, 2019 2nd Pre-election Statement Due - Candidates must file the second pre-election campaign disclosure statement.
+December 12, 2019 Random Alphabet Drawing - The Secretary of State conducts drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
+December 12 - December 21, 2019 Public Examination Period for Offices with Candidate File Extension - Candidate statements are available for public examination public examination requiring the material in the statements to be amended or deleted.
+January 6 - February 18, 2020 Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing to become a qualified write-in candidate on the ballot.

-Important Dates and Timelines Important information August 27, 2019 Election Day - The Registrar of Voters office will be open for voters to drop off mail ballots from 7 a.m. to 8 p.m.
-By 8:15 p.m., the first 11ugust 27, 2017 Unofficial Results will be released on the Registrar of Voters website.
-September 26, 2019 Official Canvass Deadline - Deadline for the San Bernardino County September 20, 2017 Registrar of Voters to certify election results.
+Important Dates and Timelines Important information January 23, 2020 1st Pre-election Statement Due - Candidates must file the first pre- election campaign disclosure statement.
+The period covered is January 1, 2020 to January 18, 2020 January 28, 2019 Voter Information Guides - Voter Information Guides delivered to U.S Post Office January 31, 2020 FPPC Semi-annual Due - Deadline to submit semi-annual campaign disclosure statement.
+The period covered begins on the day after the closing date of the last statement filed, through December 31, 2019.
+February 3, 2020 Mail Ballots - Mail Ballots delivered to the U.S. Post Office February 18, 2020 Voter Registration Deadline - Deadline to register to be eligible vote in this election.
+February 20, 2020 2nd Pre-election Statement Due - Candidates must file the pre-election campaign disclosure statement.
+March 3, 2020 Election Day - Polling places will be open for poll voters and voters dropping off mail ballots from 7 a.m. to 8 p.m.
+At 8:15 p.m. and every two hours on the hour thereafter, Unofficial Results will be released on the Registrar of Voters website.